-To become a licensed plumber in New Jersey, you will need to apply with the Department of Law and Public Safety’s Consumer Affairs Division.
-Take the following 10 steps be becoming a licensed plumber in New Jersey
+To become a licensed plumber in New Jersey, you will need to apply with the New Jersey Division of Consumer Affairs. and follow these steps to be becoming a licensed plumber in New Jersey

 What is a licensed plumber?

 Building and constructions codes are constantly being updated as a result of new security measures coming to light.
 A licensed plumber is aware of the changes and what you should do in your home or business to make sure that you comply with local building codes and updated rules and regulations.

 A licensed plumber is one who has successfully earned his or her trades qualification at a recognized post-secondary school that offers learning apprenticeship programs.
 Plumbers do not need to be licensed in all cities and states, which is why many people refer to trades qualification when looking for a licensed plumber.
 A licensed plumber can provide clients with a compliance certificate confirming that the work complies with the relevant plumbing standards, regulations and codes.
 In addition to compliance certificate, a licensed plumber has insurance that protects the client from improper plumbing work.

 How to become a licensed plumber in New Jersey?

 Becoming a plumber is a door to a stable and profitable career.
 Joining the plumbing industry can open doors to a variety of work options, from working as part of a business or running your own business.
 Almost every state has plumbing license requirements for master plumbers and journeymen, but the requirements and exams vary from state to state.
 Each state has different regulations for those who want to learn the plumbing trade.
 After years of study and practical training, you will want to ensure you comply with the laws of your state so that you can grow your business.
 Plumber’s license is just as important as plumber’s insurance so make sure you have all the information.